Naxela/PPM-deprecated/README.md

 # PPV_Volumes
 PPV Volume is an addon for Armory3D that implements volumes that controls or triggers changes of the values provided to the shaders in Armory.
-This allows for interactive color grading
-For now, there's only one global volume that can be changed.
+This allows for interactive color grading and realtime stuff For now, there's only one global volume that can be changed.
 This will be changed in the version 0.2.

 ## Why as an addon?